Avo leverages Rails' powerful I18n translations module. When you run

 self.translation_key class attribute in the

 Resource file.
-This will tell Avo to use that translation key to localize this resource.
-This will change the labels of that resource everywhere in Avo.
+That will tell Avo to use that translation key to localize this resource.
+That will change the labels of that resource everywhere in Avo.

 # app/avo/resources/user_resource.rb class UserResource < Avo::BaseResource self.title = :name self.translation_key = 'avo.resource_translations.user' end

 # avo.es.yml es: avo: dashboard: 'Dashboard' # ... other translation keys resource_translations: user: zero: 'usuarios' one: 'usuario' other: 'usuarios'